Ugoonuke/C-Plus-Plus/README.md

 # HackerRank
-This repo will contain all coding problems solved on the HackerRank website.
+This repo will contain all C-Plus-Plus coding problems solved on the HackerRank website.